 But for every promise of open knowledge that technology offers there is a corresponding threat, often from large interests who wish to see knowledge ‘enclosed’ and proprietized.
 So far those seeking enclosure have dominated - with the disastrous consequences and great costs outlined above.
 If we are prevent this in the future and take advantage of the vast potential technology offers we must take a stand for open knowledge.

-One Response to “Talk Tonight to Cambridge University Pugwash Society”
+1 thought on “Talk Tonight to Cambridge University Pugwash Society”